Elbow Surgery Options

 Cons – The procedure doesn't completely relieve pain or restore full function and can’t be performed on some patients with severe disease.

-Total elbow arthroplasty
+Total elbow arthroplasty or replacement

 Best candidates were originally older, less active adults with end-stage inflammatory arthritis.
 However, elbow implants are now also used for OA and posttraumatic OA.
 Because they generally don't last more than a few years, they are not recommended for people less than age 60.